KhoiFish/yarr/README.md

-# YARR! - Native & Web-based Raytracer
+# YARR - Native & Web-based Raytracer
 <img src="yarr_preview.png" alt="YARR - Yet Another Rust Raytracer" />

 ### Pirate speak for ___"Yet Another Rust Raytracer"___

 Ahoy, me fellow mateys!
 This project serves as my own personal journey with learning Rust.
 It also led me to cross-compiling to WebAssembly.

-Building a raytracer is a great way to learn a modern language like Rust, where you can hone your skills in software design and performance-minded implementation.
-Rust is also well suited for systems programming, where close-to-the-metal control, performance, and data safety are critical to the craft.
+Building a raytracer is a great way to learn a modern language like Rust -- building a raytracer can hone your skills in software design and performance-minded implementation.
+Rust is also well suited for systems programming, where close-to-the-metal control, performance, and data safety are crucial to the craft.

 I'm a C/C++ programmer at heart, yet my heart grows ever so fonder for Rust.
 Rust definitely gives C++ a run for its money.